 PQIP Structure

-PQIP sets the CPQCC's quality improvement agenda and strategy, chooses topics for QI collaboratives, and assigns projects to the following four subcommittees:
+PQIP sets the CPQCC's quality improvement agenda and strategy, chooses topics for QI collaboratives, and assigns projects to the following subcommittees:

 Joining a PQIP Subcommittee